-From the rocky shores on the eastern side of the peninsula to the sandy beaches on the west side—and all the marshlands, dunes, and inland lakes in between—the Door County shoreline is so diverse you'll want to explore every inch of it!
-Trek to these local spots for some of the most spectacular views you'll find this side of the escarpment.
+From the rocky shores on the eastern side of the peninsula to the sandy beaches on the west side—and all the marshlands, dunes, and inland lakes in between—these are some of the most spectacular views you'll find this side of the escarpment.

 Door Bluff Headlands